-NEW !
 Here is a Neat Dug Intact Cartridge for .50 Caliber Gallager Carbine !
 It is part of a cache of almost 500 Gallager Cartridges, recovered near Jenkin’s Ferry, Arkansas, along with a large lot of the little St. Louis .36 Caliber “Teardrop” bullets.
 Still intact and tight, this Gallager does have a crack in the case, which I have shown in picture number five.
 It is in no danger of cracking further though, as long as treated carefully.
 A Nice Displaying Excavated Gallager Carbine Cartridge !

 $45 plus shipping

 Fine .41 Caliber Rimfire Cartridges